Reforms in Education

 The tradition of Orientalism

-William Jones came to Calcutta in 1783, to join as a junior judge in the Supreme Court.
-Apart from being an expert in law, Jones was a linguist.
+William Jones joined as a junior judge in the Supreme Court at Calcutta in 1783.
+Jones was not only an expert in law but also a linguist.
 He knew Greek, French, English and Persian.
 At Calcutta, he took the help of pundits to study Sanskrit.
+With his new found knowledge of Sanskrit, he studied many religious scriptures of India.

-Jones and many other contemporary British officials took a keen interest in the ancient Indian law, philosophy, religion, politics, morality, arithmetic, medicine and other sciences.
+Many other contemporary British officials took a keen interest in the ancient Indian law, philosophy, religion, politics, morality, arithmetic, medicine and other sciences.
 Henry Thomas Colebrooke and Nathaniel Halhed were some other like-minded British officials.
-Colebrooke, Halhed and Jones set up the Asiatic Society of Bengal and started a journal called Asiatick Rsearches.
+Colebrooke, Halhed and Jones set up the Asiatic Society of Bengal and started a journal called Asiatic Researches.

 These people had a deep respect for ancient cultures, both Indian and Western.
 They thought it important to discover the sacred texts in order to understand India.
 They were of the view that a new study of these texts could form the basis of future development in India.
 They felt that this would not only help the British learn from the Indian culture but would also help Indians rediscover their own heritage.